 ClamAV and Maldet are two open-source applications that can scan your server and score potential threats.
 That’s why we install both of them as part of the VPS security hardening process for our managed hosting customers.

-MyResellerHome provides cPGuard interface to deal with such malicious uploads.
+MyResellerHome provides a cPGuard interface to deal with such malicious uploads.

-Popular CMS providers include Joomla, Drupal and WordPress, which powers nearly 60% of the web.
-Hackers constantly trying to locate security loopholes through website’s content management system (CMS).
+Popular CMS providers include Joomla, Drupal, and WordPress, which powers nearly 60% of the web.
+Hackers constantly trying to locate security loopholes through a website’s content management system (CMS).